 - 1/2 pound ground beef

-1/2 of a minced onion
+- 1/2 of a minced onion

-3 green onions, chopped
+- 3 green bell pepper, chopped

-1/2 of a small head of cabbage, shredded.
+- 1/2 of a small head of cabbage, shredded.

-Then comes the fun part.
+Now comes the fun part!
 Take a dough circle and lay it out.
-Put a little filling (I guess about 1/4 to 1/3 of a cup depending on size of your circle) off center.
+Put a little filling (1/4 to 1/3 of a cup depending on size of your circle) off center.
 The pull the top of the dough over.
-Use a fork to crimp the edges and seal the dough together (you may need to keep the fork floured so it doesn’t stick).
+Use a fork to crimp the edges and seal the dough together (you may need to four the fork to prevent sticking).
 Place on a buttered cookie sheet.
 Repeat until all of your circles are made into filled pockets.